jkingsman/Breakbot/README.md

 # Breakbot
 Quickly add disruptive unicode, dangerous strings, and more to your clipboard.

-BreakBot is MIT licensed and open source; contribute at https://github.com/jkingsman/Breakbot.
+Spend less time googling for RTL overrides and Zalgo text, and more time pen-testing!

 ## Usage
 You can get Breakbot from the Chrome store, or run `gulp` and import the `dist` directory as an unpacked extension.
 Click the cracked egg icon on your toolbar to expand a searchable list of naughty strings; click a string to copy it to your clipboard.